-The acquisition funnel (sometimes also known as buyers journey) can be divided into 3 broad stages.
+The acquisition funnel (sometimes also known as buyer journey) can be divided into 3 broad stages.
 Potential customers pass these stages sequentially ultimately leading to a purchase.
 Each step of the acquisition funnel refers to the psychological stage of a prospect.
 Because of these distinct mindsets, you need to employ different marketing tactics to effectively drive prospects through the process.

 Let’s check out the steps and the marketing tactics best suited for them,

-The awareness stage revolves around people that are only beginning to explore your niche, and most likely aren’t aware of your startup.
+The awareness stage revolves around people who are only beginning to explore your niche, and most likely aren’t aware of your startup.
 The prospects in this stage usually look for information to build “awareness”.
 So that’s exactly what you need to offer at this stage.

 Search engine results are the first place people look for things.
-For startups this is probably the most important factor for success.
+For startups, this is probably the most important factor for success.
 The unconventional truth is,

 If you’re not on the first page, you’re not a real business

-SEO helps your content reach the target audience through SERP’s.
+SEO helps your content reach the target audience through SERPs.
 But ranking is only half the story.
 You also need to provide content that people are looking for.
 In other words, the content you put up for search traffic needs to fulfill a purpose for the readers.

-This involves keyword research, understanding the buyer persona and developing valuable content.
+This involves keyword research, understanding the buyer persona, and developing valuable content.
 Once you ensure these, you get to a position where you can effectively leverage the traffic that you gain through the SERPs.

 People on average spend 17 hours/week watching online videos.
 A large portion of this time goes on video tutorials.
 So educating prospective customers with video tutorials is much more effective.
 You need to develop videos that are easy to digest and act as a gateway for prospects to become aware of your brand.

-Success with video also depends on the factors like SEO and content targeting.
+Success with video also depends on factors like SEO and content targeting.
 Your videos need to be focused on topics that resonate with the awareness stage.
 This means educational and how-to videos on topics that act as a gateway into your startup niche.

 Social media acts as a digital billboard for your brand.
 Your social media strategy needs to accommodate the stages of the acquisition funnel.
 Ideally, you’d want content that resonates with prospects and positions your brand where they can find it.

 Social presence is an essential part of brand recognition nowadays.
-So creating a data driven social media strategy can outperform other traditional forms of acquisition.
+So creating a data-driven social media strategy can outperform other traditional forms of acquisition.
 This “ideal strategy” needs to encompass a variety of practices such as,

 Engaging with the audience; Social is less about content and more about people so connect with your audience.